m3rcuriel/training/README.md

-# Front-end Skeleton
+# Training web app

-This can be used as a base for any React.js based app.
-Supports SCSS, JSX, and Wisp compilation out of the box.
-Everything is run on make.
+This is the code that powers the frontend of the training site for team 3501 Firebots.

 ### Usage